mcanabrava/data-engineering-aws-mba-fiap/README.md

 ## Challenge 3 -  Analysing data

-Glue and Athena are added to our project to enable queyring information directly from S3 buckets.
+Glue and Athena are added to our project to enable queyring information directly from our data lake S3 buckets from different zones (raw, transient, enriched).

 ![ReadinData](imgs/reading_data.png)